 Kent Test Registrations for the Kent Test will open on 1 June 2020 and close at midnight on 1 July 2020 for children due to start secondary school in September 2021.
 Parents will be informed closer to the time if any adjustments need to be made to the Kent Test as a result of the recent school closures for the majority of children.

 Bexley Test Information regarding the Bexley Test can be viewed here.
 All children must be registered online between 1 May and 3 July 2020,

 Applying for Secondary Schools

 If your child is due to start secondary school in September 2021 you will be able to apply on-line at www.kent.gov.uk/ola.
 If you have already used the system to register your child for the Kent Test, you will be able to log on and simply add your preferences to the information you have already given.
 Applications will be open in September and the national closing date for applications is 31st October 2020.

 You can apply for up to 4 schools, putting them in order of preference.
 It's in your best interests to list 4 schools.
 Naming only one school does not guarantee your child a place at that school or give your child priority for a place over another child, neither does naming a school more than once.

 It is important to check whether any of your chosen secondary schools require a Supplementary Form to be completed.
 This must be returned directly to the school being applied for.

-If you would like help or advice, or require access to a computer, please contact Debby Clucas, our Family Support Manager or come to the School Office.
+If you would like help or advice, or require access to a computer, please contact Debby Clucas, our Family Support Manager.

 Further information can be found on the Kent County Council's website which can be accessed here.